Readme-Workflows/recent-activity/README.md

 ## Examples
 Here are some examples of various configuration setups.
-If you have a different setup that could be useful for others, let us know or PR it to this README!
+If you have a different setup that could be useful for others, let us know or submit a pr by editing this README.

 ### Higher delay
 This example shows a Action that would update the README only twice a day.